AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 [[secret]]
 | Currently, our automatic solvers are not powerful enough to compute *the
 | Answer to the Ultimate Question of Life, the Universe, and Everything*.
-| We can help them by stating it as an axiom !
+| We can help them by stating it as an axiom!
 Now, we just have to
 | understand the question to determine in which case this result can be
 | useful ...
 |